-1. Institutional Mechanisms Established

-- Standardized process, and roles and responsibilities of all organizations generating and issuing warnings established and mandated by law. - Agreements and interagency protocols established to ensure consistency of warning language and communication channels where different hazards are handled by different agencies. - An all-hazard plan to obtain mutual efficiencies and effectiveness among different warning systems established. - Warning system partners, including local authorities, aware of which organizations are responsible for warnings. - Protocols in place to define communication responsibilities and channels for technical warning services. - Communication arrangements with international and regional organizations agreed and operational. - Regional agreements, coordination mechanisms and specialized centres in place for regional concerns such as tropical cyclones, floods in shared basins, data exchange, and technical capacity building. - Warning system subjected to system-wide tests and exercises at least once each year. - A national all-hazards committee on technical warning systems in place and linked to national disaster management and reduction authorities, including the national platform for disaster risk reduction. - System established to verify that warnings have reached the intended recipients. - Warning centres staffed at all times (24 hours per day, seven days per week).
+1. Institutional Mechanisms Established 2.
+Monitoring Systems Developed Standardized process, and roles and responsibilities of all organizations generating Measurement parameters and specifications documented for each relevant hazard. and issuing warnings established and mandated by law.
+Plans and documents for monitoring networks available and agreed with experts and relevant authorities.
+Agreements and interagency protocols established to ensure consistency of warning language and communication channels where different hazards are handled by different Technical equipment, suited to local conditions and circumstances, in place and personnel trained in its use and maintenance. agencies.
+An all-hazard plan to obtain mutual efficiencies and effectiveness among different Applicable data and analysis from regional networks, adjacent territories and international sources accessible. warning systems established.
+Warning system partners, including local authorities, aware of which organizations are Data received, processed and available in meaningful formats in real time, or near-real time. responsible for warnings.
+Protocols in place to define communication responsibilities and channels for technical Strategy in place for obtaining, reviewing and disseminating data on vulnerabilities associated with relevant hazards. warning services.
+Communication arrangements with Data routinely archived and accessible for verification and research purposes. international and regional organizations agreed and operational.
+3. Forecasting and Warning Systems Established 1 Regional agreements, coordination mechanisms and specialized centres in place for regional concerns such as tropical cyclones, floods in shared basins, data exchange, and technical capacity building.
+Data analysis, prediction and warning generation based on accepted scientific and technical methodologies.
+Data and warning products issued within international standards and protocols.
+Warning system subjected to system-wide tests and exercises at least once each year.
+Warning analysts trained to appropriate international standards.
+A national all-hazards committee on technical warning systems in place and linked to national disaster management and reduction authorities, including the national platform for Warning centres equipped with appropriate equipment needed to handle data and run prediction models. disaster risk reduction.
+System established to verify that warnings have reached the intended recipients.
+Fail-safe systems in place, such as power back-up, equipment redundancy and on-call personnel systems.
+Warning centres staffed at all times (24 hours per day, seven days per week).
+Warnings generated and disseminated in an efficient and timely manner and in a format suited to user needs.
+Plan implemented to routinely monitor and evaluate operational processes, including data quality and warning performance.